analgesicproductions/Anodyne-1-Repo/README.md

 If you have questions ask in our discord https://discordapp.com/invite/analgesic

-Note that while anyone is free to browse these assets, only paid owners of Anodyne may download and use the assets.
-(Anyone can use the source code, though.)
+Note that while anyone is free to browse the game assets and codebase, only paid owners of Anodyne may download and use the game assets (see below for detail.)
+Anyone can use the source code, though.

 - Purchase the game here: https://store.steampowered.com/app/234900/Anodyne/
 - or here: https://han-tani.itch.io/anodyne